Celia Rachel Stancil Renfrow

 Graydon drove a truck and had a store at Cash Corner.
 Rachel took care of the children.

-In 1937 Graydon moved his family back to the farm.
+In 1937, Graydon moved his family back to the farm.
 Gilda turned 6 and started first grade after Christmas.
 They lived in a house near Graydon's store.

-In 1938 Graydon sold the truck, relocated to Spring Hill and began operating a store business.
+In 1938, Graydon sold the truck, relocated to Spring Hill, and began operating a store business.

-By 1940 Graydon had moved his family into his mother's house and taken over the farming.
+By 1940, Graydon had moved his family into his mother's house and taken over the farming.

 Spring Hill Presbyterian Church was chartered in 1915.
-It's beginnings were at Starlight School where the preachings were on Sunday night.
-Soon preaching was held in the Renfrow School and the church was charted.
-A church building was complete by 1917.
+Its beginnings were at Starlight School where the preachings were on Sunday night.
+Soon preaching was held in the Renfrow School and the church was chartered.
+A church building was completed by 1917.
 Graydon joined in 1918 and immediately became involved.
-He was an excellent Sunday School teacher and was elected an Elder in 1924, Clerk of the Session in March of 1927 and served as treasurer for 25 years.
+He was an excellent Sunday School teacher and was elected an Elder in 1924, Clerk of the Session in March of 1927, and served as treasurer for 25 years.
 He and Rachel remained active and faithful members and set the example that sustained their children over the years.
 In December 1974, Graydon was elected Elder Emeritus of Spring Hill Presbyterian Church.
-Rachel moved her membership from Holly Springs Freewill Bapitist Church to Spring Hill after she married Graydon.
-Rachel received a Life Membership Pin from the women of Spring Hill Presbyterian Church on Dec.
-7, 1975.
-There was a debate at Spring Hill Presbyterian Church about the difference between thinking and knowing.
-The minister asked Rachel how she knew the difference and she said, "Graydon's, sitting over there thinking he's the father of my four children.
-I know it!"

-The first dog Rachel and Graydon owned was a pit bull named, "Big Dog."
-About 1946 Harold was lost and they couldn't find him.
-Finally Graydon found him standing in water with "Big Dog" by his side.
+The first dog Rachel and Graydon owned was a pit bull named "Big Dog."
+About 1946, Harold was lost and they couldn't find him.
+Finally, Graydon found him standing in water with "Big Dog" by his side.
 Rachel loved 'Big Dog' but thought that "Dock" was actually the best pit bull they ever had.
-Rachel recalled one night when they were first living by the store two black men came very late at night, separately, with the idea of robbing the store.
+Rachel recalled one night when they were first living by the store, two black men came very late at night, separately, with the idea of robbing the store.
 The dogs barking discouraged them from breaking in.

 Rachel and Graydon bought the Renfrow Family Farm in 1960 and also purchased a lot from Otis and Roxie Lee Watson for their brick home.

 Rachel and Graydon raised tobacco from 1940 to 1968.
-When they began farming it was with mules.
+When they began farming, it was with mules.
 Cotton growing was curtailed by boll weevils.

 Rachel had a brown spot on her face removed sometime after 1956.
 The spot first appeared in 1944 after Harold was born.
 Dr. Graham was a dermatologist in Wilson.
 He started gradually freezing the brown spot to get rid of it.
 Rachel had made medical history.

 Gilda graduated from Rock Ridge High School in 1949.
-She applied to Peace College in Raleigh, NC.
-A girls liberal arts college.
+She applied to Peace College in Raleigh, NC, a girls' liberal arts college.

 Gilda and a friend Helen visited Camp LeJune in September of 1949.
 They went to a Youth for Christ Meeting in Jacksonville, NC.
-There was a large crowd and they met in the court house.
+There was a large crowd and they met in the courthouse.
 They were told to sing "Heavenly Sunshine" and turn and greet the person behind them.
 Walt was behind Gilda.
 Walt invited them to the corner drug store for a Coke.
 Helen said, "No, nice girls don't go with Marines."
 Gilda and Helen walked by the USO and went inside.
 This was a club for teenagers.
 Walt and his friend went inside too.
 Walt cut in while Gilda was dancing with someone else.
 Walt asked for her address and they began writing each other.

 Gilda and friend Eva went to Washington, D.C., seeking work.
 Gilda worked for the CIA during the summer of 1950.